cockroachdb/docs/src/current/v24.1/essential-alerts-self-hosted.md

 ---
-title: Essential Alerts for CockroachDB Self-Hosted Deployments
+title: Essential Alerts for CockroachDB self-hosted Deployments
-summary: Learn about the recommended essential alerts for monitoring your CockroachDB Self-Hosted cluster.
+summary: Learn about the recommended essential alerts for monitoring your CockroachDB {{ site.data.products.core }} cluster.
 toc: true
 ---